imhicihu/Patrimonio-database/README.md

 * Dependencies
      - No dependencies
 * Database configuration
-     - Since it is custom programmed, this _visual_ database fills our needs and deadline.
+     - Since it is custom programmed, this _visual_ database fills our needs and deadlines.
 * Deployment instructions
      - Download this [database](https://bitbucket.org/imhicihu/patrimonio-database/downloads/Patrimonio%20inform%C3%A0tico.fmp12), browse it with your local installed Filemaker.
 You are set to get insights from your data collected.
      - A tutorial can be found [here](https://bitbucket.org/imhicihu/patrimonio-database/src/1464ed845245/tutorial.md?at=master&fileviewer=file-view-default).